Kremlin says grain talks with U.N. last week were 'constructive' | Law-Order

 - Russian Federation

-The Kremlin said on Monday that work to renew the Black Sea grain export deal is ongoing and talks with the United Nations last week were "fairly constructive".
+The Kremlin said on Monday that talks with the United Nations last week on a deal safeguarding the shipment of grain from Ukrainian ports had been "fairly constructive", raising hopes that it can be rolled over smoothly.

-"We are actually still a week away from the extension date (Nov.
-19), so work is ongoing," the Kremlin said.

-Senior U.N. officials met a Russian delegation in Geneva on Friday to discuss Moscow's grievances about the grains export initiative, which aims to ensure safe passage of grain from Ukrainian ports despite the conflict in Ukraine.
+Senior U.N. officials met a Russian delegation in Geneva on Friday to discuss Moscow's grievances about the Black Sea grain initiative, which has since August lifted a Russian blockade of the seaports of one of the world's main grain exporters.
+"There were talks with the U.N. last week, fairly constructive talks.
+We have our interest in this deal, which was originally part of the whole mechanism of the deal," Kremlin spokesman Dmitry Peskov told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)